Azure/azure-osconfig/README.md

 ## HTTP proxy configuration

-When the configured protocol is set to value 2 (MQTT over Web Socket) OSConfig attempts to use the HTTP proxy information configured in one of the following environment variables, the first such variable that is locally present:
+When the configured IotHubProtocol value is set to value 2 (MQTT over Web Socket) OSConfig attempts to use the HTTP proxy information configured in one of the following environment variables, the first such variable that is locally present:

 1. `http_proxy`
 1. `https_proxy`